ETCBC/dhammapada/docs/transcription.md

 format | description
 --- | ---
-`text-orig-full`     | prints the text of all words, Pāli and Latin `text-pali-full`    | prints the text of all Pāli words and leaves Latin words empty `text-latin-full`    | prints the text of all Latin words and leaves Pāli words empty `layout-orig-full`   | as `text-orig-full` but with special layout for quote, uncertain, clarity, etc.
+`text-orig-full`     | the full text of all words, Pāli and Latin `text-pali-full`    | the full text of all Pāli words and leaves Latin words empty `text-latin-full`    | the full text of all Latin words and leaves Pāli words empty `layout-orig-full`   | as `text-orig-full` but with special layout for quote, uncertain, clarity, etc.
 `layout-pali-full`   | as `text-pali-full` but with special layout for quote, uncertain, clarity, etc.
 `layout-latin-full`   | as `text-latin-full` but with special layout for quote, uncertain, clarity, etc.